Luna moth: Host plants

 The larvae of Luna moths feed on several different species of broadleaf trees.
 The larvae do not reach population densities sufficient to cause significant damage to their host trees.
-Tuskes listed white birch (Betula papyrifera), American persimmon (Diospyros virginiana) American sweet gum (Liquidambar styraciflua), plus several species of hickory (Carya), walnut (Juglans) and sumac (Rhus) as host plants for the caterpillars.
-Other tree species have been identified as suitable for Actias luna larvae, but a feeding experiment that also included black cherry, cottonwood, quaking aspen, white willow, red oak, white oak and tulip tree reported very poor survival on these seven tree species even though older literature had identified them as hosts.
-The author suggested that host plant utilization may differ regionally, so that larvae collected from one region may not tolerate host plants readily consumed in another region.
+Tuskes listed white birch (Betula papyrifera), American persimmon (Diospyros virginiana), American sweet gum (Liquidambar styraciflua), plus several species of hickory (Carya), walnut (Juglans) and sumac (Rhus) as host plants for the caterpillars.
+Other tree species have been identified as suitable for Actias luna larvae, but a feeding experiment that also included black cherry, eastern cottonwood, quaking aspen, white willow, red oak, white oak and tulip tree reported very poor survival on these seven tree species even though older literature had identified them as hosts.
+The author suggested that host plant utilization may differ regionally, so that larvae collected from one region may not tolerate host plants readily consumed in another region (northern populations often lose the ability to digest sweetgum, while southern ones may undergo the same with willows).
 Biochemical detoxification of host plant defensive chemicals by digestive system enzymes may be a factor in regional host plant specialization.
 Juglone is a chemical compound common to walnut and hickory which most insects find a deterrent or even toxic.
 Luna moth larvae have higher concentrations of juglone-neutralizing digestive system enzymes compared to other lepidoptera, and concentrations were even higher when larvae were fed walnut or hickory leaves versus white birch or American sweet gum.
 This suggests evolutionary and inducible adaptations to allow consumption of certain host plants.

 In popular culture

 The Luna moth appeared on a first class United States postage stamp issued in June 1987.
 Although more than two dozen butterflies have been so honored, as of 2019 this is the only moth.

-The American rock band R.E.M. references Luna moths in two songs: "You" from their 1994 album Monster and "Boy in the Well" from their 2004 album Around the Sun.

-The band Big Thief references the Luna moth on their song "Strange" from the 2019 album U.F.O.F.

-The Luna moth appeared in Livingstone Mouse by Pamela Duncan Edwards.

-The Luna moth has been used previously in advertisements for the insomnia medicine Lunesta.

-The Luna moth has appeared in The Dragon Prince as Archangel Lunaris, or the giant moon moth.

-The Luna moth has appeared in Don't Starve Together as a butterfly type that spawns on the Lunar Island when chopping a lune tree.

-The Luna moth has appeared in The Elder Scrolls V: Skyrim as an alchemy ingredient that can be found throughout the game.

-In Michael Chabon's 2000 novel The Amazing Adventures of Kavalier & Clay, a crowd of New Yorkers gather around a maple tree in Union Square to look at a resting Luna moth, which then becomes the inspiration for a fictional female superhero, Luna Moth, created by the eponymous protagonists.

-In the Lost Continent arc of Tui T. Sutherland's young-adult book series Wings of Fire, one of the dragons is named Luna, after the moth, and the dragon's appearance is inspired by the moth.